miekg/dns/README.md

 ## Examples

-A short "how to use the API" is at the beginning of dns.go (this also will show when you call `godoc github.com/miekg/dns`).
+A short "how to use the API" is at the beginning of doc.go (this also will show when you call `godoc github.com/miekg/dns`).

 Example programs can be found in the `github.com/miekg/exdns` repository.